Zeds Dead: Northern Lights

 On October 14, 2016, Zeds Dead released their debut full-length album Northern Lights through their label Deadbeats, and subsequently embarked on a tour of the same name.
 The album has a wide variety of features including Rivers Cuomo and Pusha T on "Too Young", and Diplo and Elliphant on "Blame".

+Record label and debut album (since 2021)

+Altered States

+In March 2021, Zeds Dead announced the debut of their new label, Altered States, along with a new logo.
+The first release was an original Zeds Dead mixtape called Catching Z's.